 Scope and significance will be critical in determining the scale of required outreach for service alterations or facility closures.
-In following with provisions outlined through Federal Highway Administration guidelines for the implementation of the National Environmental Policy Act and from guidance from the Federal Motor Carrier Safety Administration, MVD will assess the service radius for each impacted facility to aid in identification of the target population.
+In accordance with provisions outlined through Federal Highway Administration guidelines for the implementation of the National Environmental Policy Act and from guidance from the Federal Motor Carrier Safety Administration, MVD will assess the service radius for each impacted facility to aid in identification of the target population.
 That data, connected to the severity of the service impact, will guide decisions on the need for formal public meetings, written/published advisories, less formal public notification, or no advance notice at all.
 As part of the service-area assessment and possible community impact, MVD will evaluate the role of Authorized Third Party offices to provide services as needed to the public or if other technological-based options (such as kiosks in public facilities) will meet the identified community needs.
 Whether the change has local, regional or statewide impact will further inform decisions on how to engage customers to assess the full scale of impacts and provide data to decision makers.
-While more than 30 services offices throughout the state, a range of service delivery options are available; yet, ADOT realizes that each population is unique in their needs, expectations, access to technology, and need for specific support to fully participate as an ADOT customer.
+While more than 30 services currently can be completed online, and with a combination of ADOT- and privately operated motor vehicle services offices throughout the state, a range of service delivery options are available; yet, ADOT realizes that each population is unique in their needs, expectations, access to technology, and need for specific support to fully participate as an ADOT customer.